Flowers in the Dirt: Background and recording

-After the meager sales for Press to Play, McCartney realised that he needed to work much harder on his follow-up.
+After the meagre sales for Press to Play, McCartney realised that he needed to work much harder on his follow-up.
 Thus, he not only teamed up with several different producers, but also spent the better part of 18 months perfecting Flowers in the Dirt.
 A highlight of the sessions was McCartney's alliance with Elvis Costello, with whom he composed many new songs.
 In his 2015 autobiography, Unfaithful Music & Disappearing Ink, Costello described the track "That Day Is Done" as, "the unhappy sequel to 'Veronica'", which they had also co-written.
 Despite Costello's similarities to John Lennon, the partnership was not to endure.
 McCartney's then manager, Richard Ogden, confided at the time to Beatles historian Mark Lewisohn that the relationship between Costello and the former Beatle was "not entirely harmonious" and that at points McCartney had gone as far as to rant at him regarding Costello's attitude and approach to the sessions.
 Costello would appear on the album, even co-singing "You Want Her Too" with McCartney.
 Another guest included was his friend David Gilmour from Pink Floyd, who plays the guitar on "We Got Married".

+The album was recorded in several sessions, mainly at Hog Hill Mill Studio.
+Apart from "We Got Married", whose basic track had been recorded back in 1984, the first sessions for Flowers in the Dirt took place in October 1987, when two songs were recorded: “Rough Ride” and “Figure of Eight”.
+Both were co-produced by Steve Lipson and Trevor Horn.

+The next sessions took place between January and March 1988.
+The band consisted of McCartney, Elvis Costello, Hamish Stuart (guitar), Kevin Armstrong (guitar) and Chris Whitten (drums).
+This line-up recorded nine songs co-written by McCartney and Costello, including "My Brave Face" (remade later), "You Want Her Too", "Don't Be Careless Love" and "That Day Is Done".
+However, some disagreements arose, and after a while, guitarist Kevin Armstrong left the project.

+The next batch of sessions (April-May 1988) produced three more songs that would be part of the album ("Distractions", "Put It There" and "This One").
+Other material from these sessions was later used as B-sides.
 On "Put It There", McCartney used an old Buddy Holly trick, the knee-percussion, that McCartney recorded on the same day as the backing track.

+Between June and September, another group of sessions took place with Steve Lipson and Trevor Horn, resulting in the recordings of "How Many People" and "Ou Est le Soleil".

+In October 1988, McCartney moved to Olympic Studios, where he reworked "My Brave Face" with producer Mitchell Froom and engineer Neil Dorfsman.
+Dorfsman later told author Luca Perasi: "We wanted to make it slightly edgier and pop-sounding, because we all thought it was a single."

+The last song recorded was "Motor of Love" (January-February 1989).
+This was another remake, entrusted to producers Ross Cullum and Chris Hughes.
+Greg Hawkes played the keyboards and Fairlight synthesiser.